 Arkansas Barndominium with Horse Stalls Interior

-All wood is rough cut and not planed or kiln-dried.
+All the wood is rough cut and not planed or kiln-dried.
 The owners thought it was unnecessary since the majority of the wood is in the barn walls.
-They also used the wood on the stair treads, stair posts, pantry shelves, and bathroom shelves and they look just amazing.
-The bare and natural look of wood is timeless and looks great whichever part of the house it is placed in.
+They also used wood on the stair treads, stair posts, pantry shelves, and bathroom shelves, and they look just amazing.
+The bare and natural look of wood is timeless and looks great in whichever part of the house it is placed in.

 It is important when planning out to be aware of things to know before building including the nature of the materials that will be used when building to avoid mistakes.
 One problem with wood on walls that the owners were aware of is that it expands and shrinks, but this was also something they didn’t mind.
 The walls behind the wood weren’t painted.
 Although these wood planks were originally planned to be sprayed white, they changed their minds against painting, staining, or clear-coating it when the planks were up on the walls.

 Another concern was moisture which was resolved by putting plastic between the wood and the inner wall as a barrier.
 Well, they sure did do right as this wooden wall certainly looks nice as it is, and definitely a great wall accent to break the white paint of the entire indoor.

 A living room interior of white and brown give the whole feeling of being in a farm.
 Wooden walls and wood-like flooring intensifies the warm and cozy feel of a farmhouse.

 The living room looks spacious with less furniture and a carpet that matches the look of the space.
 One couch, an ottoman, small tables, and a lampstand in the room give more room for people to walk around.
 The doors lead to the master bedroom that has wide barn doors, the bathroom to the right, and another bedroom adjacent to the bathroom door.